Last updated: 04/2/2019

 Butorphanol is an opioid agonist-antagonist that treats pain in its nasal spray and injection forms.
-While the drug can be helpful to those who take it as prescribed, it can become addictive, just like other opioids, when abused.
-In order to find the best and safest rehab program available for your needs, call 800-654-0987 now.
+While the drug can be helpful to those who take it as prescribed, it can become addictive, like other opioids, when misused.

 Butorphanol Addiction and Inpatient Rehab